-- (2) The office of a Parliamentary Secretary shall become vacant- - (a) if the Governor General, acting in accordance with the advice of the Prime Minister, so directs; - (b) if the Prime Minister resigns from office within 3 days after a resolution of no confidence in the Government has been passed by the House or is removed from office under section 60(7); - (c) upon the appointment of any person to the office of Prime Minister; - (d) if the holder of the office ceases to be a Senator or a member of the House otherwise than by reason of a dissolution of Parliament; - (e) if, when the House first meets after the dissolution of Parliament, he or she is not then a Senator or a member of the House; or - (f) if, by virtue of section 27(3) or 34(3), he or she is required to cease to perform his or her functions as a member of the Senate or a member of the House.
+(2) The office of a Parliamentary Secretary shall become vacanta) if the Governor-General, acting in accordance with the advice of the Prime Minister, so directs;

+b) if the Prime Minister resigns from office within three days after a resolution of not confidence in the Government has been passed by the House or is removed from office under section 60(7) of this Constitution;

+c) upon the appointment of any person to the office of Prime Minister;

+d) if the holder of the office ceases to be a Senator or a member of the House otherwise than by reason of a dissolution of Parliament;

+e) if, when the House first meets after the dissolution of Parliament, he is not then a Senator or a member of the House; or f) if, by virtue of section 27(3) or 34(3) of this Constitution, he is required to cease to perform his functions as a member of the Senate or a member of the House.

-69. PERMANENT SECRETARIES
+69.- Permanent Secretaries

-Where any Minister has been charged with responsibility for any department of government, he or she shall exercise general direction and control over that department; and, subject to such direction and control, every department of government shall be under the supervision of a public officer whose office is referred to in this Constitution as the office of a permanent secretary:
+Where any Minister has been charged with responsibility for any department of government, he shall exercise general direction and control over that department; and subject to such direction and control, every department of government shall be under the supervision of a public officer whose office is referred to in this Constitution as the office of a permanent secretary:

-Provided that 2 or more government departments may be placed under the supervision of one permanent secretary.
+Provided that two or more government departments may be places under the supervision of one permanent secretary.